helbnt/jekyll-now/_posts/2020-07-06-testing-textastic.md

 Whoa.
 Holy crap, did I actually get this working?
 Did I find a solution that actually works?

 If I smoked, I'd go have a cigarette.
 This has been a long process in getting this all setup.
-I'd rather have used iA Writer, and that's strickly because it's just a more elegant program for writing, but honestly, right now, Textastic is bombastic.
+I'd rather have used iA Writer, and that's strictly because it's just a more elegant program for writing, but honestly, right now, Textastic is bombastic.

 I'll worry about iA Writer later.
-For now, let's get comfortable with Textastic and Working Copy.
+For now, let's get comfortable with [Textastic](https://www.textasticapp.com/) and [Working Copy](https://workingcopyapp.com/).